-After Steninge, take an Uber (there are bus route options, but we found that since there was multiple of us it was more cost efficient and easier to just Uber) to the historic town of Sigtuna.
+After Steninge, take an Uber (there are bus route options, but we found that since we were traveling with multiple people it was more cost efficient to take a rideshare) to the historic town of Sigtuna.
 The town's main street is known as Storagatan.
 This is where you'll find quaint little shops and restaurants if a late afternoon fika is in order.
 Before you leave, make sure to also visit the ruins of St. Olaf's Church that date back to the 12th century.

 From Sigtuna, take the #570 or #575 bus back to Märsta and the commuter train back to Stockholm's centralstation.
 You can buy all the tickets you'll need right on the SL app or at the ticket booths inside the station.

 After a busy afternoon at Steninge and Sigtuna, spend your evening at Pharmarium for a unique alcohol concoction in a 1920's themed cocktail lounge.
 They're famous for their smoked cotton candy "Rainmaker" cocktail and birch wood infused "Night Howler" drink.

 If you're not familiar with Stockholm, it's important to know that the city is built upon fourteen islands within Lake Mälaren and the Baltic Sea, connected by bridges and ferry routes.
 However, just outside of the city you'll find over 30,000 more islands and rock formations that make up the Stockholm Archipelago.
 This is where the locals spend the summer months in their holiday homes.

 From Stockholm, you can take a guided tour through the Archipelago to learn more about the area.
 Although multiple tours are offered, I recommend the Stromma Lunch Cruise.
 For only an additional 10 USD, they serve fantastic lunch courses on your two and a half hour journey to Vaxholm and back.
 This is another activity you'll want to pre-book online.